|

 1.1 Early history of the city

 Las Vegas is generally recognized to have begun in 1905 when the Union Pacific Railroad began passing through a desert oasis ...an ideal refueling point and rest stop.
 Las Vegas is Spanish for "The Meadows" ...a name it got due to the availability of spring-fed water.
-In 2005 - 100 years later - Vegas is commemorating and celebrating its centennial.
+In 2005 - 100 years later - Vegas commemorated and celebrated its centennial.
 Las Vegas loves to party!

 It was incorporated as a city in 1911.
 Eager for employment during the Great Depression of the 1930's, thousands of workers began pouring into the area when Boulder Dam (later renamed Hoover Dam) was being built on the Colorado River.